SuhengXu/starter-hugo-academic/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-I’m a PhD candidate in the Physics Department at Columbia University, where I pursue experimental condensed-matter research.
-My work focuses on imaging quasiparticles and collective excitations in space and time.
+I am a PhD candidate in the Physics Department at Columbia University, working in experimental condensed-matter physics.
+I develop and apply advanced imaging approaches to visualize quasiparticles and collective excitations in space and time.